MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-use-the-manufacturing-batch-unit-of-measure.md

 6. Create a production order header using the item set up with the manufacturing batch unit of measure.
 For more information, see [Create Production Orders](production-how-to-create-production-orders.md).
 7. Choose the **Refresh** action, and then choose  the **OK** button.

 On the **Lines** FastTab, choose the **Line** action, and then choose the **Components** action to view the result.
-The program calculates the correct quantity of the components needed to satisfy the production BOM based on the manufacturing batch unit of measure.
+The application calculates the correct quantity of the components needed to satisfy the production BOM based on the manufacturing batch unit of measure.

 ## <a name="to-calculate-a-manufacturing-batch-unit-of-measure-on-a-production-order"></a>To calculate a manufacturing batch unit of measure on a production order
 1. Create a production order header using the item set up with the manufacturing batch unit of measure.